hslatman/caddy-crowdsec-bouncer/README.md

 __This repository is currently a WIP.
 Things are likely going to change a bit.__

 CrowdSec is a free and open source security automation tool that uses local logs and a set of scenarios to infer malicious intent.
-In addition to operation locally, an optional community integration is also available, through which crowd-sources IP reputation lists are distributed.
+In addition to operating locally, an optional community integration is also available, through which crowd-sourced IP reputation lists are distributed.

 The architecture of CrowdSec is very modular.
 Its core is the CrowdSec Agent, which keeps track of all data and related systems.